 - A value – usually a randomly generated unique number

 The website server which sends the cookie uses this number to recognise you when you return to a site or browse from page to page.
 Only the server that sent a cookie can read, and therefore use, that cookie.
 Cookies are central to the customisation of the internet and online behavioural advertising usually works using cookies.

 There are two types of cookies: session and persistent.
-Session cookies exist only during a user's online session and they disappear from the user's computer when the user closes his/her browser.
-Persistent cookies stay on your computer after the browser has been closed.
-The cookies used on the AOL Web Services do not identify you personally.
+Session cookies exist only during a user's online session and they disappear from the user's browser when the user closes his/her browser.
+Persistent cookies stay on your browser after the browser has been closed.
+The cookies used on the AOL Services do not identify you personally.
 They merely recognise your browser, unless you choose to identify yourself voluntarily.
-You may choose to identify yourself for any one of the following reasons: by asking the browser to remember your username and password (for example, when you register for an AOL Screen Name), by responding to a promotional offer or by personalising a webpage.
+You may choose to identify yourself for any one of the following reasons: by asking the browser to remember your username and password (for example, when you register for an AOL user name), by responding to a promotional offer or by personalising a webpage.